SKG24/porfolio/README.md

 # porfolio
-It is a basic portfolio with an aim to learn html and css
+It is basic with the aim to learn HTML and CSS